c0deZ3R0/mcp-aggregator/README.md

 #### Troubleshooting Simtheory Integration

 **Connection refused:**
-- Ensure FastMCP is running: `uv run main.py`
+- Ensure the MCP Aggregator is running: `uv run main.py`
 - Check that port 3050 is not blocked by a firewall
 - If using ngrok, verify the URL is correct and ngrok is still running